-Audio data are transferred between the host processor and the TLV320AlC31 via the digital audio data serial interface, or audio bus.
-The audio bus of the TLV320AlC31 can be configured for left- or right-justified, I2S, DSP, or TDM modes of operation, where communication with standard telephony PCM interfaces is supported within the TDM mode.
-These modes are all MSB-first, with data width programmable as 16-, 20-, 24-, or 32-bits.
-In addition, the word clock (WCLK) and bit clock (BCLK) can be independently configured in either Master or Slave mode for flexible connectivity to a wide variety of processors
+Audio data is transferred between the host processor and the TLV320AlC3105 via the digital audio data serial interface, or audio bus.
+The audio bus of the TLV320AlC3105 can be configured for left- or right-justified, I2S, DSP, or TDM modes of operation, where communication with standard telephony PCM interfaces is supported within the TDM mode.
+These modes are all MSB-first, with data width programmable as 16, 20, 24, or 32 bits.
+In addition, the word clock (WCLK) and bit clock (BCLK) can be independently configured in either Master or Slave mode, for flexible connectivity to a wide variety of processors